SDM-TIB/Synthetic-Data-Generator/README.md

 __Option 1: With docker-compose__

-If you want to use the `docker-compose` option, perform the following steps:
+If you want to use the `docker-compose` option, run the following commands:

 ```bash
 docker-compose up -d --build